exbotanical/zito.fyi/content/a-complete-guide-to-make.md

 Make is a build automation tool originally created by Stuart Feldman at Bell Labs in 1976.
 It should really say something to you that a build tool created almost 50 years ago (at the time of writing this post, anyway) is still among the most widely-used tools for building large-scale C and C++ programs (this tends to be the case, though Make doesn't care what language your project uses).
 Projects such as the Linux kernel, the GNU Compiler Collection (gcc), Git, and the Python programming language use Make.
 Needless to say, knowing how to use Make is a valuable skill.

 The only problem with this is Make is notoriously difficult to learn.
 There's no scarcity of criticism surrounding its complexity; many guides and tutorials only further confuse the eager learner.
-I was one of these eager learners, and I failed to learn Make several times.
+I was one such eager learner, and I failed to learn Make several times.
 But lately, I feel like I've finally got the hang of it, and I'd like to pass along what I've learned to you so perhaps you won't endure the same frustrations I did.

 > Note: This guide assumes you are using GNU Make.
 GNU Make was created by Richard Stallman and Roland McGrath in 1987 as part of the GNU Project.
 It's the standard implementation of Make these days and adds extensions over the original Make, many of which we'll learn about in this post.